hasura/graphql-engine/docs/graphql/manual/migrations/reference/how-it-works.rst

 imported on to an existing or new Hasura instance, will clear out ``hdb_catalog`` schema on that instance and populates it again with the imported data.
-One thing to note is that all the Postgres resources the metadata refers to should already exist when the import happens.
-Otherwise Hasura will throw an error.
+One thing to note is that all the Postgres resources the metadata refers to should already exist when the import happens, otherwise Hasura will throw an error.

 To understand the format of the ``metadata.json`` file, refer to :ref:`metadata_file_format`.